wagenhoffer/Puffer/README.md

 ## Panels and Unsteady Fluid Flow for Embeddings and Reductions [PUFFER] - Numerical Methodologies

-A potential flow boundary element method is coupled to a transient acoustics boundary element method via Powell's acoustic analogy to compute all hydrodynamic and acoustic quantities in this work.
+Potential flow boundary elements with an inviscid vortex particle wake.
 The methodology and validation of the framework are presented in full detail by Wagenhoffer *et al.* [1,2].

 The potential flow solver is an adaptation of the panel method described by Willis *et al.* [3].
 The inviscid flow around hydrofoils can be found by solving the Laplace equations with an imposed no-penetration boundary condition on the body surface,